Tooth Fillings / Restoration Options in Boise, ID

 Many years ago, teeth that were damage by decay were restored using silver amalgam fillings.
 With proper care, amalgam fillings can last many years and in some cases are still a good solution for large areas of decay.
 However, many people prefer the more natural-looking option with white composite fillings.

 Interested in learning more about tooth-colored white composite filings?
-Call at (208) 377-0410 or Schedule Your Appointment Online.
-Our team of family Dentists in Boise, ID are happy to help.
+Call at (208) 377-0410 to Schedule Your Appointment.
+Our team of family dentists in Boise, ID are happy to help.

 Restore Tooth Decay Using Composite Fillings

 Tooth decay can still happen to people who have regular dental appointments and good at-home oral hygiene.

 After completely removing all the tooth decay, the tooth is thoroughly sanitized and filled with with a composite resin material.
 The white composite resin can be tailor-matched to blend with your teeth providing a result that is natural-looking with improved oral health.